scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-h.md

 we saw that default certificate can be a default one matching the wildcard rather than `Kubernetes Ingress Controller Fake Certificate`, If the route is matching the wildcard ok,
 If the route is matching a specific DNS, certificate name will mismatch, see section ["This confirms, there are 3 possibilities"](#this-confirms-there-are-3-possibilities)
-We will have to define specific DNS at Openshit route level to override it as we did here in this document So E. was right we need a certif but it was not self signed but a domain mismatch (J.)
+We will have to define specific DNS at Openshift route level to override it as we did here in this document So E. was right we need a certif but it was not self signed but a domain mismatch (J.)
-Here we also have a wildcard: [DNS entry](./6-docker-bind-dns-use-linux-nameserver-rather-route53/fwd.coulombel.it.db) -->
+Here we also have a wildcard: [DNS entry](./6-docker-bind-dns-use-linux-nameserver-rather-route53/fwd.coulombel.it.db)

+Case for nw, but lnk etc not secure, osef

+-->

 ## Parallel